 Allergy-Safe Mats

-Allergies can ruin your flow—I got a rash from a cheap mat once, total buzzkill.
+Allergies can ruin your flow.
 TPE or latex-free PVC mats are safe bets.
 Sensitive skin?
-Our hypoallergenic mats has eco-friendly options that won’t make you itch.
+Our hypoallergenic mats have eco-friendly options that may be gentler on skin.
 Jute or cotton with non-latex backing works too.
-Always check for “phthalate-free” or “latex-free” labels to avoid scratching instead of stretching.
+Look for “phthalate-free” and “latex-free” labels.

 Keep Your Mat Funk-Free